-Eight different instructions are possible with the three-bit instruction register.
-All combinations are listed in Instruction Codes on page 13.
+Eight different instructions are possible with the three bit instruction register.
+All combinations are listed in Instruction Codes on page 15.
 Three of these instructions are listed as RESERVED and must not be used.
-The other five instructions are described in this section in detail.
+The other five instructions are described in detail below.